klimbeta/klimbeta/docs/guide/What/WhatBeta.md

-# What is 'Beta' used in Climbing?
+# What does 'Beta' mean in Climbing?

 Any climber who has spent some time climbing has heard the term 'Beta'.
 Beta is essentially any information that a climber uses to ascend a route.